THE PIGFATHER’S MINIATURE PIGS: ABOUT US

 My name is Michael Corleone, but they call me “Mikey” for short.
 Although I do not come from Sicily I love my healthy Mediterranean diet and the sun on my back, whenever we get it in this rainy country of ours.

-I love nothing more than cuddles and belly scratches and, of course, my tasty treats.
+Loving nothing more than cuddles and belly scratches, tasty treats are my other favourite.
 I love making people feel happy and if you contact my daddy, I will personally make sure he makes you an offer you cannot refuse!

 Together with the rest of the mafia pigs, I will be frequently featuring on social media, so you can always follow what I get up to on all my adventures; have a happy browsing!

-I am Sunny Corleone!
-I am the cheekiest member of the Corleone family.
-They call me "Bossy Boots" for a reason - I boss all the other pigs around, especially at meal times, because I like all the food to myself!
+This is Sunny Corleone – the cheekiest member of the Corleone family.
+They call me “Bossy Boots” for a reason – I boss all the other pigs around, especially at meal times, because I like all the food to myself!

 But, there is a softer touch to me too – when my belly is full, I become the cuddliest pig around!
 You can find that out for yourself when you book me for your next event!

-I am Mr Rumfield, or “Chubby” for short, the Great Swiss Mountain Dog.
-In my spare time I love to chase foxes, but when I am working my duties include making sure that I eat first and to keep an eye on those naughty little piglets, Mikey, Sunny and Connie, which I have mastered by having eyes at the back of my head.
+Hello, I am Mr Rumfield, or “Chubby” for short, an 80kg Great Swiss Mountain Dog.
+In my spare time I love to chase foxes, but when I am working my duties include making sure that I eat first and to keep an eye on those naughty little piglets as well as Mikey, Sunny and Connie, which I have mastered by having eyes at the back of my head.
 Above all, I love Friday nights when I sit with my daddy by the couch and we share a delicious kebab!
 Yum, Yum!
 Can’t wait for the weekend.

 They call me “The Boss” or the “Pig Father”!
 With experience of running a business I am the Mastermind of all operations within The Pigfather, particularly taking care of Marketing and Finances.
 If you contact me, I can make you an offer you cannot refuse!